asyncapi/community/EVENTS_ORGANIZATION.md

 Every event instance must have a corresponding GitHub issue with details on schedule and how to participate.
 Such an issue must be created in [the community repository](https://github.com/asyncapi/community/issues).

-The next meeting should be pinned to the list of all issues using `Pin issue` feature.

 The issue creation process for official AsyncAPI events is semi-automated.
 You do not have to create an issue on your own, but you can trigger a dedicated GitHub Action workflow to do it for you.

 1. Go to [**Actions** tab](https://github.com/asyncapi/community/actions)